 1. Development of depth perception

-Depth perception occurs within a very small window of time right around three months.
-Within two weeks your baby will suddenly be able to take in images far away in the landscape and have an awareness of how far away items are.
+Depth perception occurs within a tiny window of time right around three months.
+Within two weeks, your baby will suddenly be able to take in images far away in the landscape and have an awareness of how far away items are.
 It is important to be aware of this so that lots of opportunities to explore different depths can be provided for babies.
-Going outside for walks and looking out windows is great.
+Going outside for walks and looking out windows is excellent.
 You can also talk to your baby from across the room and see if he looks at you.
 Place toys at varying depths during tummy time and take note if your baby looks from one toy to another.
-If you suspect issues with your baby’s vision such as lazy eye or trouble focusing, try to get this addressed before three months so depth perception can develop correctly.
+If you suspect issues with your baby’s vision, such as lazy eye or trouble focusing, try to get this addressed before three months so depth perception can develop correctly.

 2. Fine pincer grasp

 Around six to eight months, your baby will switch from the baby “raking” grasp where they use four-finger to rake small items into their fist to the three-finger fine pincer grasp.
 They now have the ability to oppose their thumb and use their thumb, index, and middle finger to pick up a small item.
 This happens fast and makes choking hazards even more hazardous, but it also allows your baby to explore more of his world with his hands and allow him more independence during feeding.

 Right around three to four months, the grasp reflex relaxes, and babies can purposefully release an item.
 This is significant because they can now pass a toy from one hand to the other and have more control over their world to help them explore.

 Newborns have sleep cycles that only last 50-60 minutes, but right around three months, they transition to the more “adult” length sleep cycles of 90 minutes, allowing them deeper, more restful sleep, and it becomes easier to get your baby on a schedule.